pspdev/pspdev.github.io/basic_programs.md

 ## More Examples

 More examples on how to use specific functions offered in the PSPDEV toolchain can be found [here](https://github.com/pspdev/pspsdk/tree/master/src/samples).
-Documentation on PSPDEV toolchain specific functions can be found [here](https://pspdev.github.io/pspsdk/).
+Additional documentation on these functions can be found [here](https://pspdev.github.io/pspsdk/).

 ## Debugging